charmbracelet/charm/README.md

 ## Self-Hosting

-Charm libraries point at our Charmbracelet, Inc. servers by default (that’s api.charm.sh), however it's very easy for users to host their own Charm instances.
+Charm libraries point at our Charmbracelet, Inc. servers by default (that’s cloud.charm.sh), however it's very easy for users to host their own Charm instances.
 The `charm` binary is a single, statically-linked executable capable of serving an entire Charm instance: